-I never knew one could purchase ear muffs for dogs!
+How odd to see headphones on a dog!
 This one does not seem bothered wearing them.
 But I imagine getting him to obey one’s commands would be next to impossible!
-Of course, teenagers wearing ear plugs can provoke all kinds of frustration for the parent.
-But I am a firm believer in wearing earplugs on the plane to block out unwanted noise for sleeping.
+Of course, listening to our music has the added benefit of blocking out all unwanted noise.
+Teenagers wearing ear plugs can provoke all kinds of frustration for the parent.
+But I love being able to block out noise with them on a plane.
 It is great way to avoid listening to a loud conversation.

 Our verse today talks about listening as well.
 It is a phrase used only by Jesus and He said it eight times in the Gospels to get His listeners’ attention.
 He knows that we all suffer from “selective hearing.”
 There is a story about a bird’s song going totally unnoticed on a crowded city street.
 But the softer sound of some coins dropping on the pavement caused everyone to turn their heads.
 So it is with selective hearing.

-There are a multitude of sounds all clamoring for our attention during the day.
-Some of these sounds are inevitable, but many of them we can disregard.
-But there is a still small voice that, like Elijah, we need to discern.
+There are a multitude of sounds all clamoring for my attention during the day.
+Some of these sounds are inevitable, but many of them I can disregard.
+But there is a still small voice that, like Elijah, I need to discern.
 The question I need to ask myself is, “Do I really want to hear what He is saying.?”

 As a teenager I remember times I tried to avoid punishment from my parents by responding with, “But I did not hear you!”
 I think I have that attitude sometimes about what God’s Word tells me to do.
 I do not want to hear Him ask what is uncomfortable or difficult.
 But then I would not hear His whispers of love either.

 Lord, I really want to hear You.
 Please speak to me today.